 “Most programs require extensive training and hands-on experience,” says Bennett.
 “For example, the naturopathic medicine program requires a minimum of four years of a doctorate program, as well as hundreds of hours of clinical training and patient management.”

 Acupuncture programs most often culminate in a master’s degree that includes three years of extensive training in acupuncture and Chinese medicine along with hundreds of hours of clinical training and patient management.
 Some other programs, like massage therapy, can take less than a year but still require many hours of hands-on clinical experience.

 Most holistic health practitioners have knowledge in some or all of the following areas:

-Since many holistic health practitioners practice independently, even if they work in a spa or wellness center, business management skills are essential.
+Additionally, since many holistic health practitioners practice independently, even if they work in a spa or wellness center, business management skills are essential.

 Depending on your focus and program choice, your holistic health training may take as little as a year or more than four years.
 Most programs offer a diploma or certificate.
-Some offer a Bachelor of Science degree in Holistic Nutrition, Natural Health or Natural Health Studies.
+Some offer a Bachelor of Science degree in Holistic Nutrition, Natural Health, or Natural Health Studies.